-CJ 2320 (PA 2320) Criminal Justice Ethics

-Introduces basic ethical theories, emphasizing how ethical theory can be applied to contemporary problems in law enforcement, corrections and adjudication.
+CJ 2320 (PA 2320) Criminal Justice Ethics Introduces basic ethical theories, emphasizing how ethical theory can be applied to contemporary problems in law enforcement, corrections and adjudication.
 Topics covered include criminal justice policy, and the ethics of law enforcement, court processes, and corrections.
 The course also considers issues such as police corruption and brutality, race, class and gender disparities, capital punishment, gun control, drug policy, pornography, gambling, and other current issues in criminal justice.
 Especially pertinent for those planning careers in criminal justice professions, but designed for all interested students.
 Prerequisite: CJ 1110.

-CJ 2410 (SO 2410) Alternative Dispute Resolution

-Alternative Dispute Resolution (ADR) is a term used to encompass techniques for resolving conflicts through constructive confrontations, effective persuasion, and consensus building.
+CJ 2410 (SO 2410) Alternative Dispute Resolution Alternative Dispute Resolution (ADR) is a term used to encompass techniques for resolving conflicts through constructive confrontations, effective persuasion, and consensus building.
 ADR includes arbitration, mediation, and negotiation which are alternatives to the legal and judicial processes.
-The first seven weeks of the course will be focused on learning and understanding the process of successful mentoring and mediating.
-The second seven weeks constitutes an honors component to the course, which will consist of individual or team projects.
+The first seven weeks of the course will be focused on learning and understanding the process of successful mentoring and mediation.
+2 credits.